Agent Motion Detection

 - The view here shows what the detector sees (it should only see movement so if this is black it's probably because nothing is moving)

 - Frame Size controls the size of the frame that is sent to the motion detector.
 Motion detection can use a lot of CPU so Agent resizes the live video before passing it to motion detection for processing.
 If you are running low on CPU then choose small here.
-Small should generally be fine for most purposes but if you want fine grained motion detection choose a larger frame size.
+Small should generally be fine for most purposes but if you want fine grained motion detection and decent tracking performance choose a larger frame size.

 - Motion History - agent uses previous frames to learn what is real movement and what is repetitive noise (like moving bushes in the wind or rain) - adjust this to control the number of frames Agent should use to learn.